defenseunicorns/frontend_technical_assessment/README.md

 In this challenge, we ask you to implement a "Cluster Overview" page.
 As you navigate the challenge, focus on working as you would normally.
 We do not expect you to spend more than **four hours** on this challenge.

+To complete the exercise please create a new repository from this template and push your changes to it.
+When complete email your recruiting contact at Defense Unicorns.
+The hiring team will then evaluate your submission, and if it meets the standard, move onto an in-person review of the submission where enhancements and other changes can be discussed.

 ### Evaluation Criteria

 Your submission will be evaluated based on: